SamiraNawabi/SamiraNawabi/README.md

-# Hello, I'm Samirah Nawabi 👋
+# Hello, I'm Samira Nawabi 👋

 Welcome to my GitHub profile!
 I'm a passionate learner currently diving deep into the **MIT Emerging Talent Program**.
 I love solving complex problems and exploring the vast world of technology.